Last Updated on May 7, 2022 by Sorin Petroj

 It is a simple physical reaction in the fight for a point.
 It usually happens when the ball is close to the net.
-Then reflexively, while trying to return the ball with the racket, the player might touch the table with the other hand.
+Then reflexively, while returning the ball with the racket, the player might touch the table with the other hand.

 This is illegal in table tennis.
 While players are allowed to hook the table with a racket during the game, touching the table with the non-paddle-holding hand loses you the point.

-2. What happens when a player, an opponent serves illegally?
+2. What happens when a player or an opponent serves illegally?

-If the umpire is present, then he will decide if the service is really incorrect.
-If he can’t decide, then there should be fair play between the players.
+If the umpire is present, he will decide if the service is incorrect.
+If he can’t decide, there should be fair play between the players.

 3. Whose point is it if the ball catches the net during the service and does not hit the opponent’s part of the table?